 As the experts in financial services recruitment we regularly field questions about asset management, and in particular hedge funds and private equity.

-In this final edition focusing on hedge funds and private equity Fionnán O’Sullivan, Managing Partner, summaries what we’ve learnt so far and delivers the final piece of the puzzle…
+In this final edition focusing on hedge funds and private equity Fionnán O’Sullivan, Managing Partner with Barden’s Financial Services Practice, summaries what we’ve learnt so far and delivers the final piece of the puzzle…

 So far we’ve published three blogs about hedge funds and private equity including what they do, the nature of the work, and, more recently, skills and career requirements for each.
 In this final edition, focusing on hedge funds and private equity, we summarise it all…

 Hedge Fund vs Private Equity: Summary

 Private equity is better if:

 - You want to work on long-term investments, and you like structure, process, and relationship-building.

 - You’re analytical, but you don’t like maths enough to be a “quant,” and you want a variety of day-to-day work.